 Any employee applying a pesticide, herbicide or fertilizer must have, at minimum, an Illinois Operators spray license.
-On the day of any application at least one employee with an Illinois Applicators spray license, within the same category of the work being completed, must be aware of the application.
+On the day of any application at least one employee with an Illinois Applicators spray license, within the same category of the work being completed, must be present.